-The mission of the SUTD-MIT International Design Centre (IDC) is to drive design research and innovation, in collaboration with a wide spectrum of global enterprise, government and social stakeholders.
+The mission of the SUTD International Design Centre (IDC) is to drive design research and innovation, in collaboration with a wide spectrum of global enterprise, government and social stakeholders.
 Specifically, it is defined by the following three core objectives:

 - Advancing Design Theory and Methodology

-Advancing design theory and methodology is the core intellectual challenge taken on by the SUTD-MIT International Design Centre and our structure, centred on six design research thrusts, assures that a substantial effort is focused upon such work.
+Advancing design theory and methodology is the core intellectual challenge taken on by the IDC and our structure, centred on six design research thrusts, assures that a substantial effort is focused upon such work.
 IDC also emphasizes the major theme of “Design Science” that is fully congruent with this sub-objective.
 The effort has resulted in numerous publications (>1030) in a variety of important areas and also enabled IDC researchers to receive numerous best paper awards and other recognitions in this important realm.

 - Using Design to address key societal challenges